-In addition, in living donor kidney transplant, in contrast to donation from deceased donors, the kidney transplant can be performed promptly without the need to remain for years on a waiting list for a kidney from a deceased donor.
+In addition, in a living donor kidney transplant, in contrast to a donation from deceased donors, the kidney transplant can be performed promptly without the need to remain for years on a waiting list for a kidney from a deceased donor.

-This is very important as during those years on a waiting list, undergoing dialysis, complications can occur, and many of them can lead to patient’s loss of health and loss of fitness to undergo a major surgery like kidney transplantation in the future.
+This is very important as during those years on a waiting list, undergoing dialysis, complications can occur, and many of them can lead to a patient’s loss of health and loss of fitness to undergo a major surgery like kidney transplantation in the future.

 These benefits can be even greater if kidney transplantation is performed before undergoing dialysis, what is called pre-emptive transplantation, or as soon as possible after starting dialysis; which avoids the side-effects of prolonging the kidney failure status and the side effects of ‘partially effective’ dialytic therapies, as they cannot clean the blood as well as the transplanted kidney, and the body is ‘living; for long periods of time in an environment with higher levels toxins even while being dialysed.

 Because dialysis only can clean the blood to the level that patients are definitively alive and as free of symptoms and complications as possible, but the blood is never cleaned to normal or close to normal levels.

 Furthermore, this is true because the kidney transplant, as it is a natural, normal, fully functional kidney, provides the patient with all the other important functions the kidneys have, not only cleaning the blood but controlling water and salt levels, production of hormones for bone health or anaemia protection, etc; which no dialysis machine or therapy can do.